-If the state uses more than one of the above contract t authorities for th ie delivery of waiver services, please select this option.
+If the state uses more than one of the above contract authorities for the delivery of waiver services, please select this option.

 In the textbox below, indicate the contract authorities.
 In addition, if the state contracts with MCOs, PIHPs, or PAHPs under the provisions of §1915(a)(1) of the Act to furnish waiver services: Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
-Contract. with these health plans are on file at the state Medicaid agency.
-Describe: (a) the MCOs and/or health plans that furnish services under the provisions of $\S1915(a)(1)$; (b) the geographic areas served by these plans; (c) $the \ waiver \ and \ other \ services \ furnished \ by \ these \ plans; \ and, \ (d) \ how \ payments \ are \ made \ to \ the \ health \ plans.$ a.
-State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the state source or sources of the non-federal share of computable waiver costs.
-Select at least one:
+Contracts with these health plans are on file at the state Medicaid agency.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.